 It's hard to find a better school than Texas Tech University if you want to pursue General Agriculture as a major.
 After graduating, Agriculture students typically make an average of $39,176 at the beginning of their careers.
 This school is one of the largest schools in Texas.

 Because the usual SAT score of this school's applicants is around 1,125, admissions officers can afford to be pretty selective.
 First-year students are not required to live on-campus at Texas Tech University.
 Watch some school videos to explore what being on campus is like.

 Texas A&M University - Kingsville is a good decision for students pursuing a General Agriculture degree.
 Students who enjoy a more slow-paced life will appreciate Texas A&M University - Kingsville's location in the small town of Kingsville, Texas.

-Interested in Multi/interdisciplinary studies (other)?
-It's the most popular major at this school.
 At least 76.0% of the instructors at Texas A&M Kingsville have full-time hours, so they have ample time to give attention to their students.
+This school offers grad degree programs for students who need to proceed after achieving a bachelor's degree.
 For details, check out the college scorecard.

 Every student pursuing a degree in General Agriculture has to take a look at Texas State University - San Marcos.
 Students who graduate from this program report average early career earnings of $36,579 and mid-career earnings of $64,921.
 Want a large student body?
 This school has over 20,000 students on campus.

 Texas State University - San Marcos is known for a low crime rate, among the safest schools in the country.
 About 73.8% of the teachers at Texas State University - San Marcos are full-time and have regular office hours, so they are more available to students.
 For more information, look at college scorecard.

 Texas A&M University - Commerce is among your best bets if you're planning on studying General Agriculture.
 Commerce, Texas provides a whimsical small-town atmosphere for college students to learn in.